protocol/research-website/content/posts/202104-snarkpack/index.md

 ## Acknowledgements

-Thank you to Mary Maller, Benedikt Bunz, Pratyush Mishra, and Noah Vesely for insightful discussion and helping us understand their scheme.
+Thank you to Mary Maller, Benedikt Bünz, Pratyush Mishra, and Noah Vesely for insightful discussion and for helping us to understand their scheme.
 Thank you to Anca & Porcuquine, whose insightful comments improved this post.
-And thank you, dignifiedquire, whose help on the Rust implementation has led to substantial improvements to the scheme and new Rust knowledge for this author.
+And thank you, dignifiedquire, for help on the Rust implementation which led to substantial improvements to the scheme and new Rust knowledge for this author.